Vietnam.vn - Nền tảng quảng bá Việt Nam

 VietNamNetVietNamNet23/09/2023

-The coin cake is about 10cm in diameter, the crust is baked until golden brown, has a fragrant smell of eggs and milk, and tastes similar to a young egg cake.
+The coin cake is about 10cm in diameter, the crust is baked golden, has a fragrant smell of eggs and milk, and tastes similar to a young egg cake.
 Inside is a filling soaked in mozzarella cheese.
 This can be said to be the characteristic of the cake.
 When eaten, the cake has a moderate softness, a light sweetness mixed with the salty taste of cheese.

 In Hanoi, one of the first coin cake establishments is located in Hoi Vu (Hang Bong, Hanoi).
 Although it has only been open for three weeks, this cake has become a hit, causing many people to queue for 2-4 hours.
 Many people, although wanting to enjoy it, had to leave because of the long wait.